 Ensure that laws and policies related to the environment, climate change, and disaster risk reduction reflect the specific impacts of climate change and other forms of environmental degradation and harm, including the triple planetary crisis;

-Ensure that indigenous women and girls have equal opportunities to meaningfully and effectively participate in decision-making related to the environment, disaster-risk reduction, and climate change;
+Ensure that indigenous women and girls have equal opportunities to meaningfully and effectively participate in decision-making related to the environment, disaster-risk reduction, and climate change; t hat indigenous women and girls are not the victims of climate actions and investments but the primary actors, beneficiaries and decision-makers in their territories, on climate action plans.

+That States take serious responsibility to environmental degradation caused to indigenous peoples’ lands caused by industries and undertake accountable measures to restore, rehabilitate and reinstate indigenous women to their lands and forests.
+Indigenous women should be included to take up gender impact assessment of environmental degradation on their lands and prioritize their demands for environmental and livelihoods restoration to protect their biodiversity and natural resources.
+Just Transition models of climate actions should be decentralized with indigenous women as active participants in gender audits of restoration programmes.

 Prevent human-induced environmental degradation from negatively impacting the territories, lands, and natural resources of indigenous women;